M Idioms

 make arrangements for (someone or something)

-- make plans for someone or something
+- to make plans for someone or something

 We made arrangements for a small wedding for my cousin.